Edmonton May Bird Count

 We’re keeping it simple!

-1. Count birds for at least 10 minutes anywhere within the Count circle (see map) on the Count weekend.
+1. Count identified birds anywhere within the Count circle (see map) on the Count weekend.

-You may add the event User Name to your eBird Contacts.
-(How to share further down the page.)
+You may add our event User Name to your eBird Contacts.
+How to share your list(s) before or after submitting to eBird is detailed further down the page.

 We’re keeping it simple!

-1. Count birds for at least 10 minutes anywhere within the Count circle (see map) on the Count weekend.
+1. Count identified birds anywhere within the Count circle (see map) on the Count weekend.

-You may add the event User Name to your eBird Contacts.
-(How to share further down the page.)
+You may add our event User Name to your eBird Contacts.
+How to share your list(s) before or after submitting to eBird is detailed further down the page.

 Birds are everywhere!
 Count them in your yard, visit a park/natural area, count your Christmas Bird Count area, or head to some other favourite location.

-- Count for a minimum of 10 minutes on Saturday or Sunday, do more if you like.
+- Count for a minimum of 10 minutes on Saturday and/or Sunday, do more if you like.

 - You may submit multiple lists from various locations within the Count circle throughout the weekend.